 Time frame is another factor that you can consider in choosing an academic topic.
 For instance, if you found a very old article on an area of interest, you can replicate the study.
 This is very important as this would help in knowing whether the state of things is the same, better or worse.

-However, in replicating old topics, you must ensure that such area is still of relevance today.
+However, in replicating old topics, you must ensure that such an area is still of relevance today.
 For instance, the role of secretaries in a modern office.
 We all know that what was perceived as Modern Office in the 1980s is very much different from that of today 2020.

-The world of research or academic is advancing and changing one hence models or methods that were favoured today might not be tomorrow.
+The world of research or academics is advancing and changing hence models or methods that were favoured today might not be tomorrow.
 Also, with improvements in our world, some problems already have solutions and do not need to be continually studied.
 Hence, you have to check the old study choice in light of all these factors or situations

-How to source for topics for an academic paper – Make a List of Useful Keywords
+Make a List of Useful Keywords

 Another method used in some institutions or when there I a close deadline is topic choice by the supervisor if a student is involved in this case.
 Supervisors are usually very experienced researchers in an area; hence the choice of research topics is usually quite easy.
-The limitation in this method, however, is that the student or novice researchers are not groomed to make choices in something as basic as choosing a topic for an academic paper.
+The limitation of this method, however, is that the student or novice researchers are not groomed to make choices in something as basic as choosing a topic for an academic paper.

 Are you still finding it difficult in getting topics for your academic paper?
 We can help.
 Comment below or contact us today.